gershnik/intrusive_shared_ptr/README.md

 ### Supporting weak pointers

 If you want to support weak pointers you need to tell `ref_counted` about it.
-Since weak pointers include overhead even if you never create one by default they are disabled.
+Since weak pointers include overhead even if you never create one, by default they are disabled.

 ```cpp
 #include <intrusive_shared_ptr/ref_counted.h>